AlanZhangUCSC/lab_notebook/README.md

 Results show that panMAMA outperforms WEPP for HIV samples, likely because HIV genomes are too divergent to be demixed using SNP information alone.
 PanMAMA shows better performance in both the WHD and WPD metrics, which measure sensitivity and specificity, respectively.
-The improvement is particularly pronounced for specificity.
+The improvement is particularly significant for specificity.

 ## 11/24/2025